 This guide gives a full liability insurance explained breakdown.
 It covers what it pays for, how limits work, and why minimum coverage often falls short.
 For a broader overview, visit the full Insurance 101 guide.

-Liability insurance explained: What Liability Insurance Covers
+What Liability Insurance Covers

 Liability insurance protects other people when you cause an accident.
 It doesn’t pay for your own car or injuries.